Review: Nissan Leaf (2018)

-There's the same seven-inch infotainment system as you'll find in other models such as the Qashqai, but with added features such as a 'find my nearest charge point' tool.
+There's the same eight-inch infotainment system as you'll find in other models such as the Qashqai, but with added features such as a 'find my nearest charge point' tool.
 It's not the slickest system to use - with poor graphics and complex menus.
 Fortunately you can swerve it by using Apple CarPlay or Android Auto.

 The seats are comfortable and it's fairly easy to find a good driving position - although, strangely, the steering wheel will go up and down but doesn't adjust for reach.

 The main issue with the Leaf's interior is it just isn't as good as rivals like the Volkswagen e-Golf and Hyundai Ioniq.
 It's far from premium, with a below-par infotainment system and drab materials.